 Oct 4 2012 - With margins for manufacturers getting so slim and laptops being priced so close to a desktop, there are very few low cost desktops left in the market.
 Still, if you want a basic desktop PC to use around the house or office that costs under $400 you have a few options to choose from.
 Check out my various selections for the best budget desktops for a variety of different tasks or prices.

 With a list price of $350 and often priced less thanks to specials, the HP 110-010xt is one of the most affordable desktop PCs on the market.
 The basic configuration is pretty typical including a Pentium G2020T dual core processor, 4GB of memory, 500GB hard drive, dual layer DVD burner and even wireless networking.
 The system is also fully customizable with a number of upgrades options at the time of order.
 The best options are an upgraded hard drive which will bring the price up to around $400 but you can always keep them off if you want to spend as little as possible.

-Dell's Inspiron 660 is a solid overall choice for those looking at a low cost system that blends features and performance.
-The base price for the system is just $350 but unlike HP does not typically have many discount offers.
-The system is pretty typical of most desktop at this price point including a Pentium G2020 dual core processor, 4GB DDR3 memory, 500GB hard drive, dual layer DVD burner and 802.11b/g/n wireless networking.
+Dell's Inspiron 660s is a solid overall choice for those looking at a low cost system.
+The base price for the system is just $400 but can often be found for around $350.
+The system is pretty typical of most desktop at this price point including a Pentium G2030 dual core processor, 4GB DDR3 memory, 500GB hard drive, dual layer DVD burner and 802.11b/g/n wireless networking.
 The best part is that the system features USB 3.0 which is lacking on most at this price point.
-There are a few options for upgrading this model that include a 1TB hard drive that pushes the price to $400 but if you have even more they do offer other models that include the Core i3 processors.
+This is a slim desktop computer system meaning that it can fit in more places within a house but it also does restrict some of the internal upgrade options.